London Wall: London Blitz

 The Blitz during the Second World War, through the sheer scale of bombing and destruction of buildings and the surrounding landscape, revealed numerous parts of the London Wall.

-At 00:15 on 28 August 1940, during the pre-wave of bombing before the London Blitz, buildings and parts of the wall were destroyed between Fore Street and St. Alphage's churchyard Gardens around Cripplegate.
+At 00:15 on 28 August 1940, during the pre-wave of bombing before the Blitz, buildings and parts of the wall were destroyed between Fore Street and St. Alphage's churchyard gardens around Cripplegate.
 This revealed parts of the wall unseen for over 300 years as the rubble of buildings destroyed around it were removed.

 On 29 December 1940, heavy bombing led to conditions known as the Second Great Fire of London.
 Bomb damage revealed a section of wall at Noble Street, near the Museum of London.

 Post-war loss

-In 1957, a 64-metre section of the wall was uncovered during works on the London Wall road, the section was then destroyed to accommodate the road changes and to make way for a new car park.
+In 1957, a 64-metre section of the wall was uncovered during works on the London Wall road; the section was then destroyed to accommodate the road changes and to make way for a new car park.
 An 11-metre section has been preserved.